-- Prepares detailed reports and presentations to management and elected officials;
+- Prepares detailed reports and correspondence;

 - Assists in the preparation of the Commission agenda packets;

 - Provides general office support support to the City Manager’s Office, including but not limited to answering and directing incoming telephone calls and providing citizen assistance by fielding questions, concerns, and complaints from the general public.

 - Assists other departments as the need arises;